almostgone47/daily-rag-lessons/STUDY-PLAN.md

 Optimization Agent that can analyze resumes, suggest improvements, and provide actionable feedback.

+**Teaching Methodology - Active Learning Approach**:

+- **Encourage incremental testing**: Build and test one component at a time, run the program frequently to see results
+- **Use print statements**: Add print/logging statements in functions to observe data flow, state changes, and intermediate results
+- **Learn from errors**: Run code often to see what breaks, understand why, and fix iteratively
+- **Observe cause and effect**: See how changes affect output rather than just following instructions
+- **Ask guiding questions**: Instead of giving direct solutions, ask questions that help the learner discover the answer
+- **Test as you go**: Don't wait until everything is "complete" - test each piece to understand how it works

 ---

 ## Phase 1: Mastery of Retrieval (Days 1-8)